 - The solution enables deployment of various scenarios involving terrestrial or satellite backhauls, or a combination of both.

-- - The solution does not assume that control plane and user plane are both using the same backhaul, e.g. the control plane may use a traditional (low-latency) backhaul connection whereas the user plane may use the satellite (high-latency) backhaul connection.
+- The solution does not assume that control plane and user plane are both using the same backhaul, e.g. the control plane may use a traditional (low-latency) backhaul connection whereas the user plane may use the satellite (high-latency) backhaul connection.

 The drawbacks of the solution are: